Johns Hopkins Center for Talented Youth (CTY) provides schools like yours with the resources they need to inspire advanced learners.

-Many schools partner with CTY's Online Programs to bring advanced distance education courses to their brightest students.
-Students who qualify can take our challenging Gifted and Talented or Advanced Placement (AP) courses during the school day, using their school’s computer lab.
-Learn more about partnering with Online Programs.
+Many schools engage with CTY's Online Programs to bring advanced distance education courses to their brightest students.
+Students who qualify can take our challenging Gifted and Talented or Advanced Placement (AP) courses during the school day, using their school’s approved digital devices.
+Learn more about working with Online Programs.

 Some schools choose to grant credit or placement to students who participate in CTY's Summer Programs.
 When Summer Programs courses differ greatly from the courses a school offers, they may instead elect to note CTY participation on a student’s transcript.

 For more information on credit or placement for Summer Programs courses, email firstname.lastname@example.org or call 410-735-6185.